bobbyromeo/mypihc/README.md

 ==================
 All configuration is handle in the file: config.ini.
 I've created this code while using two Foscams cameras as they have a relatively simple API for things like snapshots and basic pan/tilt.
 Other cameras with different APIs may still work, however modification would need to be done.
 If you have Foscam cameras you shouldn't have any problems.

-The code may still prove useful to you for other features, i.e. RF module, PIR sensor, or Temp./humidity sensor.
+The code may still prove useful to you for other features, i.e. RF module, PIR sensor, Orvibo WiFi outlets, or Temp./humidity sensor.

 So assuming you have Foscam cameras, do the following: